Yuhan-Fei/Yuhan-Fei.github.io/_pages/about.md

 Research Interests
 ======
 <p align="justify">
 Dr. Fei's group focuses on the frontier intersection of "Artificial Intelligence + Biomedicine", with an emphasis on addressing major global health challenges such as cancer, infectious diseases, and rare diseases, <i>etc</i>.
 The group is committed to exploring new paradigms in drug discovery and disease treatment.
-By integrating multidisciplinary approaches, including artificial intelligence, bioinformatics, molecular and cell biology, and biophysics, the group has established a "dry-wet combined" research system to advance the development of new technologies and methods for precision disease prevention and treatment.
+By integrating multidisciplinary approaches, including artificial intelligence, bioinformatics, molecular and cell biology, and biophysics, the group has established a "dry-wet combined" research system to advance the development of new methods and technologies for the precision prevention and treatment of disease.
 His group primarily focuses on the following directions:
 </p>
 1. Discovery of RNA-targeting small molecules
 2. Optimization of mRNA vaccines and circle RNAs